husic77/Component-Creation-Part-2/README.md

 ### Tagged commit stage
 Whenever a tagged commit is added, or tag created this script gets executed.
 This is a deployment phase, so a successful build results in new code being deployed in KBC production.
 At this stage all steps present in the default and master stage are executed.
-Additionally, deploy.sh script that pushes the newly built image / tag into the ECR repository and KBC production is executed.
+Additionally, `deploy.sh` script that pushes the newly built image / tag into the ECR repository and KBC production is executed.
 The deploy script is executed only after all tests and proper build steps passed.
-Moreover, the deploy.sh script will be executed only in the master branch.
+Moreover, the `deploy.sh` script will be executed **only in the master branch**.
 In other words if you create a tagged commit in another branch, the pipeline gets triggered but deployment script will fail, because it is not triggered within a master branch.
 This is to prevent accidental deployment from a feature branch.